 Clay chimineas make a great addition to nearly any backyard patio, especially if you’re looking for a bit of southwestern flair to spice up your decor.
 Their design originates from traditional Spanish and Mexican influences where they were used for cooking, heating and light.
 Due to their historical nature, replicas are constructed from the same Terracotta clay as the originals, making them the perfect canvas for an abundance of unique designs and colors for all tastes.
+Typically we’d recommend a cast iron or aluminium chiminea due to their durability and strength, but they do lack that authentic feel of a true clay chiminea.
 Whether you’re interested in them because of their unique look or the beautiful dancing flames on chilly evenings it’s hard to go wrong with a traditional clay chiminea.

 Why Choose a Clay Chiminea?